masthead-data/terraform-google-masthead-agent/REFACTORING-SUMMARY.md

 ### For Users

-1. **🏢 Enterprise Ready**: Support for large organizations using GCP folders
+1. **🏢 Organization Ready**: Support for large organizations using GCP folders
 2. **🔄 Flexible**: Choose the mode that fits your organization
 3. **⏪ Backward Compatible**: Existing configs work without changes
 4. **📖 Well Documented**: Comprehensive guides and examples